-As women, we get to experience the joy of a period, aka one or two weeks a month where we go through a roller-coaster of emotions and a little torture.
+Ahhh the joys of having a period, AKA one or two weeks a month where we go through a roller-coaster of emotions and a little torture.
 With mood swings, loss of appetite, increase in appetite, fluctuation in body temperature, and just general ‘ugh,’ our periods are a tough time (check out these weird side effects of your period that you never knew about).
-Fortunately, we’ve found some great remedies to help make your girl-flu more ‘Its a Wonderful Life’ than ‘Nightmare on Elm Street’ – you know, like the tampon adverts say we’re supposed to feel.
+Fortunately, we’ve found some great remedies to help make your period more comfortable… so hopefully you can start to feel like one of those girls in the tampon adverts that are always having such a great time!

 1. Lavender Essential Oil

 Period cramping is literally the worst!
-The sharp pain is caused by your uterus muscles contracting, which is what causes that sharp shooting pain in your stomach, so you need something that’s going to relax the muscles.
-Lavender essential oil is great for kicking the cramps, as it has anti-inflammatory and pain relieving properties.
+The sharp pain is caused by your uterus muscles contracting, which is what causes that sharp shooting pain in your stomach; so you need something that’s going to relax the muscles.
+Lavender essential oil is great for kicking the cramps as it has anti-inflammatory and pain-relieving properties.
 However, you don’t want to apply pure essential oils to your skin, in case of irritation.
-Use a couple of drops of lavender oil mixed with a gentle, unscented lotion and massage it into your lower abdomen.
+Use a couple of drops of lavender oil mixed with a gentle, unscented lotion or oil and massage it into your lower abdomen.
 For extra relief, warm up the mixture in your hands – the heat will also help relieve the pain.